UncleTensor/BittAudio/README.md

 This subnetwork is a decentralized system designed for text-to-audio applications within the Bittensor network.
 It consists of a Validator and a Miner working collaboratively to generate high-quality audio from provided prompts.
 In the first phase, we will start with text-to-speech (TTS), working in parallel to add music generation in the upcoming updates.

-## Validator
+## Validators

-The Validator is responsible for initiating the generation process by providing prompts to the Miners on the network.
+The Validators are responsible for initiating the generation process by providing prompts to the Miners on the network.
 These prompts serve as the input text for the subsequent TTS model.
-The Validator evaluates the quality of the generated audio produced by the Miners and rewards them based on the perceived quality.
+The Validators evaluates the quality of the generated audio produced by the Miners and rewards them based on the perceived quality.

-## Miner
+## Miners

-Miners in the Audio Subnetwork are tasked with generating audio from the text prompts received from the Validator.
-Starting with the leverage of advanced text-to-speech models, Miners aim to produce high-fidelity and natural-sounding voice recordings.
-The quality of the generated audio is crucial, as it directly influences the rewards received from the Validator.
+Miners in the Audio Subnetwork are tasked with generating audio from the text prompts received from the Validators.
+Starting with the leverage of advanced text-to-speech models, miners aim to produce high-fidelity and natural-sounding voice recordings.
+The quality of the generated audio is crucial, as it directly influences the miner's rewards.

 ## Workflow

-1. **Prompt Generation:** The Validator generates prompts and distributes them to the Miners on the network.
+1. **Prompt Generation:** The Validators generates prompts and distributes them to the Miners on the network.

 2. **Text-to-Speech Processing:** Miners receive the prompts and utilize text-to-speech models to convert the text into voice audio.

-3. **Quality Evaluation:** The Validator assesses the quality of the generated audio, considering factors such as clarity, naturalness, and adherence to the prompt.
+3. **Quality Evaluation:** The Validator assesses the quality of the generated audio, considering factors such as: clarity, naturalness, and adherence to the prompt.

 4. **Reward Distribution:** Based on the quality assessment, the Validator rewards Miners accordingly.
 Miners with consistently higher-quality outputs receive a larger share of rewards.